retorquere/pimsync/docs/source/install.rst

 Compilation
 ...........

 Use ``make build`` to compile pimsync.
-The build process uses Cargo to produce a binary and scdoc to compile documentation.
+The build process uses Cargo to compile pimsync.

 The compiled binary is placed in ``./target/release/pimsync``.
 It can be executed directly, or copied into your ``$PATH``.